 With respect to articles, value will be placed basically on original articles in journals which have undergone a peer-review assessment process and which appear in citation indexes such as the Science Citation Index Expanded.
 The minimum number of publications should be about 20 or more.
-Special value will be placed on the circumstance of about 10 of the publications belonging to the first quartile of the respective category of the Journal Citation Reports and on the applicant's being the first author, last author or corresponding author of 5 of them.
-In this respect, and even if they are published in media of recognised value, clinical cases, publications that do not have a minimum length, which do not make an original contribution to knowledge or have not had a significant impact on the scientific community, such as notes or discussion of other articles, will not be considered.
+10 Special value will be placed on the circumstance of about 10 of the publications belonging to the first quartile of the respective category of the Journal Citation Reports and on the applicant's being the first author, last author or corresponding author of 5 of them.
+11 In this respect, and even if they are published in media of recognised value, clinical cases, publications corresponding to conference papers, letters to the editor and all those contributions that do not have a minimum length, which do not make an original contribution to knowledge or have not had a significant impact on the scientific community, such as notes or discussion of other articles, will not be considered.